 In a short time, the carrier’s fleet had swelled to 49 Boeing 737s flying to 25 destinations.
 Passengers were enamored by the airline’s low fares and the fact they could earn Dividend Miles, US Airways’ loyalty program.

 MetroJet was meant to improve its parent’s financial position.
 However, it actually began to cannibalize US Airways’ operations.
-Its aging fleet, increasing competition from main rival Southwest Airlines (WN), and the events of 9/11 only exasperated the situation.
+Its aging fleet, increasing competition from its main rival, Southwest Airlines (WN), and the events of 9/11 only exasperated the situation.